boost-ext/di/README.md

 struct BaseModule : Base::Module <                              // base module : type
     PerRequests <                                               // always new instance
-        Bind<IMap, Map>,                                        // bind IMap to Map implementation Measurements,                                           // bind Measurements to interface
+        Bind<IMap, Map>,                                        // bind IMap to Map implementation Data,                                                   // bind Data to interface
-        Allocator,                                              // from which Measurements is inhereting Bind<LimitChecker>::InCall<Capacity>                    // bind implementation LimitChecker
+        Allocator,                                              // from which Data is inhereting Bind<LimitChecker>::InCall<Capacity>                    // bind implementation LimitChecker
     >,                                                          // only when Capacity class is created Singletons <